9 Stomach

 The stomach has several identifiable features, containing several folds of the mucosa layer, called rugae.
 Further, the stomach can be divided into 5 areas:

-• Fundus-The rounded part under the diaphragm
+• Fundus: The rounded section, located under the diaphragm

-• Pylorus-The very bottom and distal part of the stomach which contains the pyloric sphincter(which excretes food stuffs to the duodenum)
+• Pylorus: The bottom and most distal part of the stomach, which contains the pyloric sphincter

 Stomach function

-Chemically the stomach produces several secretions from several types of cells to aid in digestion:
+Chemically, the stomach produces several secretions from several types of cells to aid in digestion:

 Note how there are no enzymes specific to breaking down carbohydrates.
 The process of breaking down carbs initiates in the mouth and continues in the small intestine.
-Yet another enzyme released in the stomach is gastric lipase which breaks down lipids.
+Yet, another enzyme released in the stomach is gastric lipase which breaks down lipids.

 Stomach Digestion:

-Like the esophagus the stomach also facilitates digestion via peristalsis as depicted below.
+Like the esophagus, the stomach also facilitates digestion via peristalsis as depicted below.
 The stomach’s smooth musculature aids in this rhythmic contraction to churn food into chyme:

 License